 This Slackware-based distro is inclined in favor of the GTK+ apps such as Pidgin Messenger, but you can use the TXZ package manager to get and install additional software.
 This distro’s modular nature enables it to be customized as per every user’s requirements and on both old and latest devices.
 So it can be said that VectorLinux is available in two different variants – Standard and Light.

 The Vector Linux Light version, based on the JWM and Fluxbox window managers, uses the ultra-efficient IceWM window manager and is deft in breathing new life into outdated hardware.
 This slick desktop discreet version with web browsers, email, instant messaging, and other useful applications is improvised for the casual user.
-It incorporates Opera, which can act as your browser, email as well as for chatting purpose too.
+It incorporates Opera, which can act as your browser, email as well as for chatting purposes too.

 The Vector Linux Standard version uses a faster but also more resource-driven desktop version known as Xfce.
-This version comes with the powerful in-built tools that can be used to compile programs or transform the system into a server that the advanced users can use.
+This version comes with powerful in-built tools that can be used to compile programs or transform the system into a server that advanced users can use.
 Using this standard version, you get the option for installing even more from the Open Source Lab caches.
 This version is so designed that it can be used without any issues on older systems too.

 Due to its modular nature, this distro and Standard and Light versions are also available in the VectorLinux Live and VectorLinux SOHO (Small Office/Home Office).
 Although they are not compatible with the older PCs and are best suited for newer systems, they can still run on the old Pentium 750 processors.